 We’re trial lawyers.

 Our core competency – above everything else – is trying cases to juries.
-We think like jurors and specialize in refining complex sets of facts into compelling narratives that juries find persuasive.
+We think like jurors and focus on refining complex sets of facts into compelling narratives that juries find persuasive.

 Of the thousands of pages of documents in your case, there are about 10 that actually matter to a jury.
-As trial lawyers, we specialize in identifying them and using them to create winning themes for our clients.
+As trial lawyers, we focus in on identifying them and using them to create winning themes for our clients.

 If you think that you want your case to settle and therefore don’t need a trial lawyer, please think again.
 While it’s true that most cases settle, the best trial lawyers get the best settlements.
-The other side won’t give what it should until it is totally convinced that it will lose at trial – at Madia Law, we specialize in helping them gain that clarity.
+The other side won’t give what it should until it is totally convinced that it will lose at trial – at Madia Law, we focus on helping them gain that clarity.